clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/03_three_users.md

 ## What is a User?

 While we have called these entities "users" up to now its important to understand that they could be humans or bots.
-Due to the nature of Ethereum accounts theres also nothing stopping a user from being multiple roles at the same time although in our protocol we seek to avoid this.
+Due to the nature of Ethereum accounts theres also nothing stopping a user from being multiple roles at the same time.

 ## One User